Robert Thirsk: CSA career

 Thirsk was in the family medicine residency program at the Queen Elizabeth Hospital in Montreal when he was selected in December 1983 by the National Research Council of Canada to join the Canadian astronaut program.
 He began astronaut training in February 1984 and served as backup payload specialist to Marc Garneau for space shuttle mission STS-41-G, which flew October 5 to 13, 1984.
 He has participated in several parabolic flight experiment campaigns on board NASA's KC-135 aircraft and has been involved in various projects relating to space medicine, the International Space Station, mission planning, and education with the Canadian Space Agency.
 He led an international research team investigating the effect of weightlessness on the heart and blood vessels.
 His team designed and tested an experimental "anti-gravity suit" that may help astronauts withstand the effects of extended spaceflight on the cardiovascular system.

 He served as Chief Astronaut of the Canadian Space Agency in 1993 and 1994.
 In February 1994, he was crew commander for the CAPSULS mission, a simulated 7-day space mission that involved the participation of several international investigators and three other Canadian astronauts.
 In 1994–95, Thirsk completed a sabbatical year in Victoria, British Columbia.
-During this year, he upgraded his skills in clinical practice, space medicine research and Russian language training.
+During this year, he improved his skills in clinical practice, space medicine research and Russian language training.

 On June 20, 1996, Thirsk flew aboard space shuttle mission STS-78 (the life and microgravity Spacelab mission) as a payload specialist.
-During this 17-day flight aboard the Space Shuttle Columbia, he and his six crew mates performed 43 experiments devoted to the study of life and materials science.
+During this 17-day flight aboard the Space Shuttle Columbia, he and his six crewmates performed 43 experiments devoted to the study of life and materials science.
 Most of these experiments were conducted within the pressurized Spacelab laboratory module situated in the orbiter's payload bay.
 The life science experiments investigated changes in plants, animals and humans under spaceflight conditions.
 The materials science experiments examined protein crystallization, fluid dynamics, and high-temperature solidification of multi-phase materials in microgravity.

 While on STS-78, Thirsk wrote two columns for the Calgary Sun newspaper.
 This was the first occasion in which an astronaut wrote and filed a story to a newspaper—and had it published—while the astronaut was still in orbit.